basxib/CloudAcademyBlogAPI/README.md

 2. Use Swagger to serve an API manual page.
 3. Create a containerized version of the app.
 4. Further expand on unit tests.
+5. Implement CI/CD pipelines to automate testing and deployment.
+6. Separate the authentication service to enable reusability from other apps/services.